nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The following implementation alternatives were considered:
 * **Alternative 1 (current choice):** Resident-Room solely keeps track of resident and room allocation performed through `alloc` and `dealloc` commands.
-Any allocated resident and occupied rooms cannot be edited and deleted to ensure synchronicity between the room number field in resident and occupancy status in rooms.
+Any allocated resident and occupied rooms cannot be edited.
+  * Pros:
+    * Simpler to implement.
+    * Better testability for synchronicity between fields.
+  * Cons:
+    * Less user control.
 * **Alternative 2:** Resident-Room allocation is modelled as a Parent-Child where the parent is the `Room` and the child is the `Resident`.
+  *Pros:
+    * Simpler to implement.
+  * Cons:
-The disadvantage of this implementation is that the room number of the `Resident` cannot be updated.
-The problem is reversed if the parent-child roles are swapped.
+    * Lack of 2-way updates.
+Room number of the `Resident` cannot be updated and viewed.
+      The problem is reversed if the parent-child roles are swapped where the occupancy of `Room` cannot be updated and viewed.
 * **Alternative 3:** Resident-Room interface as a lookup. `Room` and `Resident` would look up the `residentRoom` class every time to get its `OCCUPANCY STATUS` and `ROOM NUMBER`.
+  * Pros:
+    * User has more control and flexibility.
+  * Cons:
-  This implementation creates a lot of dependencies and has a cascading impact on regular commands e.g. `redit`, `rdel`, `oedit`, `odel`.
+    * Creates cascading effect with a lot of dependencies between regular commands such as `redit`, `rdel`, `oedit`, `odel`.